Project Summary

 Project Highlights

-We are proud to be a part of the design build team that brought this geotechnically complex and world class development to fruition.
-Our collaboration with the project team resulted in innovative geotechnical design solutions which allowed the project to be completed on schedule and with significant costs savings resulting from optimization of the excavation shoring design.
+RAM is proud to be a part of the design build team that brought this geotechnically complex and world-class development to fruition.
+Our collaboration with the project team resulted in innovative geotechnical design solutions which allowed the project to be completed on schedule, with significant costs savings resulting from optimization of the excavation shoring design.